MattDunks94/my-first-project/README.md

   </ul><br>
   <li><strong>Device Testing:</strong></li>
   <ul>
     <li>The project was tested on a variety of devices.
-These devices include iPhone (7, 10, SE), Google Nest Hub 2nd gen, Macbook Pro and iPad Air.</li>
+These devices include iPhone (7, 10, SE), Google Nest Hub 2nd gen, Macbook Pro and iPad Air (1st gen).</li>
-    <li>Family was asked if they experienced any bugs/faults with the website when viewed on their device.
-Received good feedback.</li>
+    <li>Family was asked if they experienced any bugs/faults with the website when viewed on their device.</li>
   </ul><br>
   <li><strong>Navigation Testing:</strong></li>
   <ul>